Toasty Toes: Best Winter Hiking Socks (2023)

 Darn Tough Socks

 Made in Vermont, Darn Tough socks are comfortable, durable and come in different colors.
-They also keep blisters, moisture and cold feet at bay.
+They also keep blisters, hot spots and cold feet at bay.

 Darn Tough is all about socks.
 It’s all they do.
 They make socks for hiking, skiing, running and hunting.
 They know socks.
 It’s hard to go wrong with this brand.